 After a summer of travel to the west coast and back as a graduation gift to myself, I moved, again, to Portland to continued my search for a position teaching fine art photography.
 To support myself while waiting for teaching, I began working as a freelance studio assistant for commercial photographers in the city.
 In the spring of 1981, I went to work full-time for Peter Macomber in his studio on Exchange St. It was during the summer of that year that Peter and I worked on our first Brookstone catalog.
 After nine months, I returned to freelance work.
 I continued to work for Macomber, Inc., on Brookstone and other freelance projects, and with other catalog photographers as well.
 In October of 1983, I opened my own studio at 496 Congress St., doing a range of small-scale commercial photo jobs and, as before, assisting on Brookstone catalog shoots to help with cash flow.
 By the following June, I was back at Macomber, this time as a photographer.
 Early in 1985, I took over the Brookstone account for Macomber, shooting both it's "Hard To Find Tools" catalog and it's retail advertising photography.

 In 1988 I met my lovely wife, Neila, a Yoga and Fitness instructor and 25 years a broadcast journalist.
 Married in '89 and had our son, Cameron Neil, in '90.
 Opened my own commercial studio in '91.
 I've been doing catalog photography since I got into the business, working for LL Bean, Orvis, Plow and Hearth, KidSpace, Brookstone, Junonia, Dharmacrafts and lots of small catalogers.
-My current studio is in Portland in a building I bought with two partners.
-It has a big daylight studio and rents offices to six other photographers.
+In the Spring of 2017 I sold my studio building in Portland where I had been based for 17 years.
+My current studio is in Westbrook Maine, and as before I rent space to several photographers.
+The daylight new space is a powerful motovation force and an incredibly variable tool.
 I enjoy traveling outside the country.
 At the moment my favorite venue is London.